Ryanglambert/mcnulty_heart_disease/README.md

 # McNulty / Heart Disease
 ## Project 3 For The [Metis](http://www.thisismetis.com/) Data Science Program

-A website that takes diagnostic information from someone experiencing chest pain and gives a makes a yes/no prediction about their heart disease status.
+A website that takes diagnostic information from someone experiencing chest pain and shows a gauge of their predicted risk of having heart disease.

-Temporaily hosted at www.doihaveheartdisease.com

-Predictions are made using a `sklearn` gaussian naieve bayes classifier trained on the Cleveland, OH subset of the [UCI Heart Disease Data Set](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+The demo version (index.html) that you can run on localhost is a logisitic regression classifier.
+We also built a voting classifier that uses GaussianNB, SVM, and Logistic regression for the base model.
+Addional feature models--ones with blood pressure & cholesterol--use GuassianNB and SVM.
+Predictions are made using a `sklearn`  classifier trained on the Cleveland, OH subset of the [UCI Heart Disease Data Set](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 The model has been tuned to maximize recall (minimize false negatives).

 Completed as project 'Mcnulty' for the 2016 [Metis](http://www.thisismetis.com/) San Francisco cohort.

-### Authors
+### Project Authors

 [Mark Jackson](https://github.com/markgjackson)
 [Matt Kerrigan](https://github.com/mkerrig)